KeerthiTejaN/MedionServer/README.md

 # MedionServer

-This is an ongoing Maven based Java Spring MVC server side application associated with an Android client application.
+This is a Maven based Java Spring Boot server side application associated with an Android client application.

 The application communicates with it's client devices using RESTful API calls and does all the server-side operations specific to the project.